Cost reduction by eliminating legacy backup expenditures

 The University of Manchester holds a special place in history.
 Its origins as England’s first civic university are closely linked to Manchester’s development as the world’s first industrial city.
 Its pioneering, interdisciplinary, and collaborative research, which is done by almost 7,000 academic staff and researchers, is tackling some of the world’s biggest challenges.

-Though it had been using Veeam and Dell EMC Networker to protect its on-premises VM workloads, it realized protecting a modern cloud infrastructure with legacy on-premises solutions was not the right approach.
+Though it had been using a legacy backup solution to protect its on-premises VM workloads, it realized protecting a modern cloud infrastructure with a legacy on-premises solution was not the right approach.
 Stuart Catterall, enterprise infrastructure architect, said, “For The University to extend its existing backup solution to the cloud would have been a large scale, expensive effort.”

 Using a legacy on-premises data protection solution to store backups from the cloud would have required a large network overhead to transport backups and snapshots, and the storage costs would have been prohibitive.

-VMware introduced The University to Advanced AWS Partner Network (APN) Technology partner Druva, and while it evaluated Veeam and Dell EMC, the Druva proof of concept (POC) was set up within a month and immediately showed benefits that made it the obvious choice.
-One of the key differentiators is that Druva is built on AWS and is the only VMware Cloud on AWS certified SaaS solution available in the marketplace, with a secure, scalable, and single pane of glass across multiple AWS regions.
+VMware introduced The University to Advanced AWS Partner Network (APN) Technology partner Druva, and while it evaluated other backup solutions, the Druva proof of concept (POC) was set up within a month and immediately showed benefits that made it the obvious choice.
+One of the key differentiators is that Druva is built on Amazon Web Services (AWS) and is the first VMware Cloud on AWS certified SaaS data protection solution available in the VMware Cloud Marketplace, with a secure, scalable solution, and single pane of glass across multiple AWS regions.

 With Druva Phoenix, Catterall and team can efficiently manage cloud backups and restores of 160+ VMs centrally from any location 24×7.
 Druva’s simple, unified user experience, fast set up, and easy to use capabilities made data protection simple for The University’s team, which made the benefits stand out.